Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Introduction

-Using realistic simulations for a next-generation CMB-S4–like experiment, we explore how increasing foreground complexity affects the constraints on primordial gravity amplitudes.
+Using realistic simulations for a next-generation CMB-S4–like experiment, we explored how increasing foreground complexity affects the constraints on primordial gravity amplitudes.
 The paper is organized as follows.
-Section \ref{sec:thoery} presents the theoretical framework for component separation, lensing reconstruction, delensing, and the overall analysis methodology.
-The simulations employed are described in detail in Section \ref{sec:simulation}.
-Section \ref{sec:results} discusses the impact of residual Galactic foreground on delensing efficiency and the resulting constraints on the tensor-to-scalar ratio.
-In Sect. \ref{sec:conculsion}, we conclude our findings, discuss the limitations of our work and provide future prospects in extension of our work.
+Section \ref{sec:thoery} presents the theoretical framework for component separation, lensing reconstruction, de-lensing, and the overall analysis methodology.
+The simulations employed are described in detail in Sect. \ref{sec:simulation}.
+Section \ref{sec:results} discusses the impact of residual Galactic foreground on de-lensing efficiency and the resulting constraints on the tensor-to-scalar ratio.
+In Sect. \ref{sec:conculsion}, we conclude our findings, discuss the limitations of our work, and provide future prospects of an extension of our work.